Code-Institute-Submissions/second-milestone-project-23/README.md

     I managed to fix 2 of the errors by changing the font-weight to bold and the font-size to 2rem.
 The third error I managed to fix by changing the background-clip value to initial instead of text.

+4. I tested the website on different browsers such as Mozilla Firefox and Internet Explorer.
+There were no issues on either browser.

 ### Bugs and solutions